Decicus/Hostbot/README.md

 ## Features
 - Continuous hosting of channels per the priority list.
 Once a channel goes offline, it will automatically attempt to find a new live channel to host following the priorities in the priority list.
+    - Due to the Twitch API sometimes being a bit slow on updating "live" status of a stream, the automatic rehost will trigger 15 seconds after a host has ended due to the channel going offline.
 - Priority levels go from highest number to lowest.
 If no priority is specified when a channel is added, then the priority will be 0.
 - Each priority level can contain either one or multiple channels.
     - If the highest priority level with live channels have multiple channels currently live, it will pick a random live channel from the specific priority level.